 Beta-carotene – is an orange-pigmented chemical that our body can convert into vitamin A. This is important because vitamin A is a key nutrient in many body functions in addition to having an important role in immune health (5).
 Found naturally in many fruits and vegetables, such as cantaloupe, apricots, sweet potatoes, carrots, squash and green leafy vegetables.

 Anthocyanins – blue, red or violet flavonoid pigments that interact with other phytochemicals.
 They have complex reactions that are believed to be important in human health (6).
 Found in many fruits, particularly berries such as pomegranates, blueberries and cherries.
-It is also found in some vegetables including eggplant, red cabbage and radishes.
+Additionally, it is also found in some vegetables including eggplant, red cabbage and radishes.

 Lignans – a type of polyphenol found in plant-based foods such as legumes, vegetables, fruits, seeds and nuts.
 These organic chemicals comprise more than 500 micronutrients.
 They act as phytoestrogens and as strong anti-oxidants, the help mediate immune function and decrease inflammation (7).
-There has also been some research describing them as having anti-tumoral and anti-diabetic properties (8).
+Furthermore, there has also been some research describing them as having anti-tumoral and anti-diabetic properties (8).
 While lignans are most abundant in flax seeds, they are also in whole grains, other seeds, legumes, apricots, berries and peaches.

 Summary: fat, fiber & immune health